Stephan Ludwig Roth: Personal life

 Roth's first partner was Marie Schmid, who was two years older than him.
 They first met in September 1819 when Roth was in Yverdon to work as Johann Heinrich Pestalozzi's assistant.
 Schmid was the sister of Pestalozzi's assistant, Josef Schmidk, and was the head of the poorhouse of Pestalozzi's in Yverdon.
 They remained together and became engaged in the spring of 1820 in Yverdon until April 1820, when Roth was ordered to move back to Transylvania, where they then wrote back and forth in a series of letters, but ultimately their correspondence ended, and the engagement was broken off in December 1820.
 Scholars have disputed the source for the end of their relationship: Otto Folberth stated that Marie had always been an uncertain element in the relationship, while Karl Holzträger rejected this based on Marie's stance in the letters they exchanged.
 Holzträger rejected romantic assertions of their relationship, stating that even if Marie had broken off their engagement, and furthermore blamed Roth and asserted that he viewed love as a need for intellect.
-Ultimately, Schmid said in her letters to him that she had broken off the relationship because she did not want to drag him down while he was struggling (at the time, financially) with the added burned of a family and bring him to complete ruin.
+Ultimately, Schmid said in her letters to him that she had broken off the relationship because she did not want to drag him down while he was struggling (at the time, financially) with the added burden of a family and bring him to complete ruin.

 Either way, after this heartbreak, he went to Mediasch and in June 1822 became engaged to Sophie Auner.
 She was the daughter of the pastor of Großkopisch (Copșa Mare), Georg Gottlieb Auner.
 Together, they had four children.
 The first of them was Maria Elisabeth Sophie (born 1826), who married merchant Michael Gottlieb Rosenauer, and they together they had many children together until her death in 1913 - most descendants of Roth come from her.
 They also had two other children: Stephan Ludwig Heinrich (born 1824), who died in 1841, and was a shop servant in Nimesch from emaciation, and Friederike Josepha (born 1829) who died in 1841 from emaciation also.
 In 1831, Auner died from tuberculosis in Mediasch.
 He later remarried his second wife, Karoline Henter, on 18 February 1837.
 Henter was the daughter of Bogeschdorf (Băgaciu) pastor Andreas Henter.
 Together, they had five children.
 One emigrated out of Transylvania, Stephan Andreas (born 1838), to the United States with his wife Christine Ruder from Vienna but died in a traffic accident in 1907 in Cleveland.
 His other children were Johanna Karolina (born 1839), who married merchant Josef Traugott Theil, and another was Stephan Gottlieb (born 1847), who was a cadet in the 17th Jägerbataillon but died from tuberculosis.
 The last two were Regina Karolina Theresia (born 1845) who died at the age of ten and Maria Karolina (born 1847) who married Heinrich Siegmund, a pharmacist, and later captain Bernhard Sykan.
-He also had one adopted child who he started taking care of in October 1848 after finding them in the in a forest near Meschen.
+He also had one adopted child who he started taking care of in October 1848 after finding them in a forest near Meschen.